 Closing isn’t just about getting a signature on paper.
 You are laying the groundwork for a long-term relationship with your customer.

-With the deal successfully closed, you’re now ready to move on ensuring they become a satisfied customer through effective onboarding and dedicated customer satisfaction initiatives.
+With the deal successfully closed, you’re now ready to move on ensuring they become a satisfied customer through effective customer onboarding and dedicated customer satisfaction initiatives.

 Onboarding and Customer Success